Join Me on Facebook

 Your child will mature and be ready to graduate high school.
 You will mature with them, and learn how to do high-schoolish things.
 For now, though, take it easy.
 You have four years to learn how to do it.
 Now is no time to panic!
 Just relax, and learn a little bit at a time.
 You’ll get there.
 I promise.
 Huge changes take place between freshman year and senior year; so don’t give up hope.
 Huge changes will take place in YOU between freshman year and senior year, so don’t panic.

 Lee Binz, The HomeScholar, specializes in helping parents homeschool high school.
-Get Lee's 5-part mini-course, "The 5 Biggest Mistakes Parents Make Homeschooling High School."
-You can find her at http://www.TheHomeScholar.com.
+Get Lee's FREE 5 part mini-course "The 5 Biggest Mistakes Parents Make Homeschooling High School" and more freebies at www.TheHomeScholar.com.

 As I had already completed a significant amount of study on record- keeping and even attended a few seminars on the subject, I was uncertain how much more Lee Binz could have to offer.
 I went ahead and signed up for her Total Transcript Solution, however, as we wanted to put together the best transcript possible for our college-bound senior son.
 As it turns out, I have been thrilled with the help that Lee has had to offer and told my husband after only the first phone consultation with her: "We have already received an excellent return on our investment here!"
 I highly recommend The HomeScholar.